Alert Text

 Prefer video?

-View our How to Adopt From Foster Care video series!
+Deciding To Adopt From Foster Care

 The road to adoption as a way to create or add to your family is different for everyone.
 One of the first decisions is which type of adoption best suits your family.
 There are three types of adoption: foster care, domestic infant, and intercountry.
 Regardless of the type of adoption, Massachusetts requires that all families work with a licensed adoption agency.